tradewelltech/beavers/docs/concepts/pyarrow.md

 --8<-- "examples/pyarrow_concepts.py:updated_because_of_price"
 ```

-We can then put it back together and only calculate updates for relevant symbols:
+We can then put it back together and only calculate updates for relevant ETFs:
 ```python
 --8<-- "examples/pyarrow_concepts.py:update_all"
 ```

-And see that only the value TECH ETF updates when a tech stock update:
+And see that only the value "TECH" ETF updates when a tech stock update:
 ```python
 --8<-- "examples/pyarrow_concepts.py:update_all_test"
 ```